This Pavlova recipe is a light and delicious dessert that’s easy to make!

 - Beat egg whites until frothy.
 Add the sugar and beat until stiff peaks form and the mixture is glossy.

-- Combine the remaining teaspoon of cornstarch with the lemon juice and vanilla.
+- Combine remaining cornstarch with lemon juice & vanilla.

-- Fold the lemon juice mixture into the egg whites with a rubber spatula.
+- Fold the lemon juice mixture into the egg whites.

 Why Does My Pavlova Sink And Crack?